National Guard (France): Organization

-On 5 December 1790 Robespierre held a speech on the urgent topic of the National Guard, a police force, independent from the army and repeated his ideas in the following year.
+On 5 December 1790 Robespierre held a speech on the urgent topic of the National Guard; envisaging an evolution from semi-organised militia to citizen-soldiers independent from the regular army.
+He repeated his ideas in the following year.
 On 18 December it was decreed to supply the National Guard with 50,000 fusils.
-According to Robespierre in January 1791 not only the National Guard but also the people had to be armed.
+In January 1791 Robespierre promoted the idea not only the National Guard but also the people had to be armed if necessary with pikes.

 On 27 April 1791, Robespierre again opposed the plans for reorganizing the National Guard and restricting its membership to active citizens.

 On 22 April and 15 June 1791, the Parliament recruited 400,000 National volunteers from the entire French National Guard.
 On 17 July 1791 Champ de Mars massacre took place.
 At the end of September a law passed to reorganize the National Guard formations in cantons and districts; each year officers and non-commissioned officers could be elected on 14 July.

 Under the law of 14 October 1791, all active citizens and their children over 18 years were obliged to enlist in the National Guard.
-Their role was the maintenance of law and order and, if necessary, the defence of the territory.
+Their role was the maintenance of law and order and, if necessary, territorial defense in wartime.

 Following a nationwide scheme decided on in September 1791, the National Guard was organised on the basis of district or canton companies.
-Five of these neighbourhood units (designated as fusiliers or grenadiers) made up a battalion.
+Five of these neighbourhood units (designated as fusiliers or grenadiers) made up a National Guard infantry battalion.
 Eight to ten battalions comprised a legion.
 Districts might also provide companies of veterans and young citizens, respectively drawn from volunteers over 60 or under 18.
-Where possible, there was provision for mounted detachments and artillerymen.
+Where possible, there was provision for mounted detachments and artillery batteries under the Guard.